ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

    ```
    {: codeblock}

-   For enforcing rules instead of creating them in report-only mode, you would need to add a line with `cbr_enforcement_mode=enabled`.
+   For enforcing rules instead of creating them in report-only mode, you would need to add a line with `cbr_enforcement_mode="enabled"`.

 5. Similar to the steps applied in the other directory, start by initializing the Terraform project.
    ```sh